List of Drawn Together characters: The Jew Producer

-Also known as "Mr. Jew Producer".
-He is sometimes the villain of the show.
-He looks like a man in a suit, except with a speaker where his head should be.
-This is a gag on the fact that, prior to his first physical appearance (in "The One Wherein There Is a Big Twist"), he was only heard as a voice on the intercom, the speaker of which looks like his head with a word said Metallica.
-He is in charge of the reality show and owns the house.
+The Jew Producer (voiced by James Arnold Taylor) is in charge of the reality show and owns the house.
 He calls the housemates via intercom to inform them of reality show challenges and can be contacted when they need him.
 He openly admits that he sometimes edits the show in order to produce something more exciting, a practice to which both Foxxy and Toot strongly object.

 In "The One Wherein There Is a Big Twist", after the housemates demand a material prize of some sort, he disguises himself as Bucky Bucks (a parody of Richie Rich and Donald Trump) to give them that challenge.
 After the contest is over, he reveals that it was all a hoax and then rips off his mask to reveal his true identity.
 In "The One Wherein There Is a Big Twist, Part II", he forces the housemates bow down to his penis in a humiliating game of Simon Says to allow them to return to the newly rebuilt house after they destroyed it.
 He hosted "The Drawn Together Clip Show", promising that at the end, one of the housemates would be crowned winner of Drawn Together.
 At the end, however, he announced that the viewer was the winner.

 In the series finale, "American Idol Parody Clip Show", vocals from backstage indicate he kills two stagehands, then himself.
 In the same episode, he mentions that he was burned in a horrible accident, which explains why he has a speaker for his head.
-In The Drawn Together Movie: The Movie!, it is revealed that his stereotypically Jewish wife and young son both have speakers for heads.
+In The Drawn Together Movie: The Movie!, it is revealed that his wife and son both have speakers for heads.